API-Skeletons/doctrine-graphql/attributes.rst

 * ``group`` - You can have multiple GraphQL configurations organzied by ``group``.
 Only one ``Association`` attribute per group is allowed.
 * ``description`` - A description of the ``Association``.
+* ``filterCriteriaEventName`` - An event to fire when resolving this collection.
+  Additional filters can be added to the criteria.
+An example of this use is for associations with soft deletes.
 * ``excludeCriteria`` - An array of criteria to exclude from available filters for the association.
 Entity level ``excludeCriteria`` are applied to associations.
 For instance, to exclude filters that use a ``like`` database